-This Jasmine Rice is light, fluffy and aromatic.
-Infused with the warmth of ginger and the bright citrus flavors of lemongrass.
+This Jasmine Rice, infused with the warmth of ginger and the bright citrus flavors of lemongrass, is light, fluffy and aromatic.

 This delicious Jasmine Rice with Ginger and Lemongrass is a simple and easy side dish to make anytime!
 The perfect accompaniment for Asian inspired dishes.
 Plus my secrets for making the perfect fluffiest rice!

 I grew up eating rice everyday of the week (unless pasta was served).
 Rice has a mild flavor so it’s the perfect side dish!

 This Jasmine Rice with Ginger and Lemongrass is my Asian twist on plain ‘ol white rice.
 It’s fragrant and delicate and goes extremely well with dishes like this 20-minute Honey Ginger Salmon.

 Only a few ingredients add so much flavor to this rice dish.
 Lemongrass, ginger, and a bit of salt.
 And of course, you can serve it with some scallions on top for some color and extra oomph! (actual real word)